akshitgrover/acm_journey/content/posts/what-is-acm-vit.md

 ![Image](/media/1.jpg)

 I still think me getting into ACM was just another luck by chance.
-I am pretty sure I didn't perform well on the entrance and I don't how I got through the interview.
+I am pretty sure I didn't perform well on the entrance and I don't know how I got through the interview.
 But great things are meant to happen right?
 ACM VIT happened to me and here it was, ***"My Family Away From Home"***.